-any Town of Carrboro Committee or Board?
+Have you ever served on any Town of Carrboro Committee or Board?
+If yes, which one(s)?

 No 🔻

-Are you currently serving on a Town Board or If yes, are you applying for a third consecutive
+Are you currently serving Committee? on a Town Board or If yes, are you applying for a third consecutive term?

-Committee? term?
+Committee : term:

 Yes Yes

-₩
+V

 No No